AdobeDocs/campaign-web.en/help/v8/preview-test/proofs.md

 * **Test profiles**: send test emails to seed addresses, which are additional and fictitious recipients in the database.
 They can be created in Adobe Campaign console into the **[!UICONTROL Resources]** / **[!UICONTROL Campaign Management]** / **[!UICONTROL Seed addresses]** folder.

 * **Substitution from main target**: send test emails to a specific email address while impersonating an existing profile.
-This allows you to experience the email as the recipients would, giving you an accurate representation of the message that the profile will receive.
+This allows you to experience the email as the recipients would, giving you an accurate representation of the message that the profile receives.

 ## Select the test recipients {#recipients}